rpeev/peek42/README.md

 Konsole makes two global functions available - **kp***(obj[, comment])* (stands for **konsole print**) and **kpp***(obj[, comment])* (stands for **konsole pretty print**).

 Both functions accept javascript object to dump and optional comment. **kp** effectively uses object's *toString* method, while **kpp** uses *JSON.stringify* (with custom replacer function to avoid circular data exceptions) for representation.
 If provided, the comment is logged like single-line js comment, on a line before the object.
 Log entries are separated by a line containing three dashes.
+Konsole listens for JavaScript errors and uses **kpp** to show them with the error message as a comment.

+**Konsole.noop()** can be called at the top of the script to replace **kp** and **kpp** with do-nothing functions.

 ### UI